tuxisma/bash/README.md

 # bash
-Pieces of code about bash.
+Pieces of code using bash.
-be free to share this kind of content, i'm looking forward to join everysingle of code. greetings!
+feel free to share this kind of scripts, I'm looking forward to join you and share scripts in order to contribution

+greetings!